pastleo/CoursePickingHelper/README.md

 After this semaster is over, I might design a website with a friend who is great in designing to share and choose course just like this project.
 I program and she design.
 I think that will be great!

 In this class, I learned more things about the OO part of C++, `.NET` languages like `C++/CLI` and the final MFC that create the oringal windows program.
-Most importantly, I think I learned time control in this class and meet new friend in class.
+Most importantly, I think I learned time control and meet new friend in class.
 Thank you teacher!

 #### 4101040018 資工三 王建舜：